sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

 Acquire Token
 ==================

-Tokens can be acquired from Fire Insights using Application.
+Tokens can be acquired from Fire Insights Application.
 They would then be used in making the subsequent curl requests.

 Below are steps involved in it: